JavierMendez-Coder/fizzbuzz/README.md

 This API allows you to access to a "explorers" (basically the way the instructors refer to us) list from the [explorers.json][explorers.json] file.
 You can access it via browser or API platforms like [Postman][postman].

-In case you want to use the Telegram bot you will need to create one on your own talking to the [@BotFather][botfather] in the app, and add the given token to an `.env` file in the root directory.
+In case you want to use the Telegram bot you will need to create one on your own talking to the [BotFather][botfather] in the app, and add the given token to an `.env` file in the root directory.

 * .env
   ```
   TOKEN="YOUR-TOKEN-HERE"
   ```

-### Run app
+### Run App

 * Server
   ```sh